daidodo/format-imports-vscode/README.md

 # Contribution

-This is a community project so your contribution will be well appreciated.
+This is a community supported project so your contribution will be well appreciated.
 Please refer to [CONTRIBUTING.md](https://github.com/daidodo/tsimportsorter/blob/master/CONTRIBUTING.md) for more information.

 # Thanks